revbucket/lipMIP/README.md

 ```

 ## Running the tutorials
 We have included three tutorials for getting started with this repository.
 The first one describes basic functionality of neural nets, datasets, and training.
 The second one describes basic and more advanced usage of LipMIP.
-The third one describes how to compare LipMIP to other leading Lipschitz estimation techniques.
+The third one describes how to compare LipMIP to other leading Lipschitz estimation techniques **(including my other method, ZLip)**.

 With the codebase installed, run the ipython notebooks provided in `tutorials/` directory.